-According to the amending legislation which is effective from 1 January 2017, the following conditions are added to the definition of the term tax 'resident of the Republic' for an individual.
+According to the amending legislation, which is effective from 1 January 2017, the following conditions are added to the definition of the term tax 'resident of the Republic' for individual: An individual who:

-An individual who:
+- does not remain in any other state for one or more periods that in total exceed the 183 days within the same tax year and - is not a tax resident in any other state within the same tax year and the following three conditions are met:

-- does not remain in any other state for one or more periods that in total exceed the 183 days within the same tax year and - is not a tax resident in any other state within the same tax year and in respect of whom the following three conditions are met: - The individual remains in the Republic for at least 60 days in the tax year - The individual carries on any business in the Republic and/or is employed in the Republic and/or holds an office in a Cyprus tax resident person at any time during the tax year - The individual maintains a permanent residence in the Republic that is either owned or rented will be considered tax 'resident of the Republic' in the tax year.
+- 1. Remains in the Republic for at least 60 days in the tax year - 2.
+Caries on any business in the Republic and/or is employed in the Republic and/or holds an office in a Cyprus tax resident person at any time during the tax year - 3.
+Maintains a permanent residence in the Republic that is either owned or rented - He will be considered tax 'resident of the Republic' in the tax year.

-If during the tax year, the business/employment or holding of an office is terminated, then the individual will cease to be considered a tax 'resident of the Republic' for the tax year in relation to these new provisions, but may still be considered tax resident if the basic 183 day rule is satisfied.
+If during the tax year, the business/employment or holding of an office is terminated (condition 2 above), then the individual will cease to be considered a tax 'resident of the Republic' for the tax year in relation to these new provisions, but may still be considered tax resident if the basic 183 day rule is satisfied.